 Analysis of The Green Table;

+The Green Table reflects a concern for social issues and the problems of that era (shared by many artists contemporary with Jooss) such as political corruption and militaristic policies.
 Its style, with its cutting irony, caricature, and boldness of language, has much in common with Expressionism which flourished in the first decade of the 20th century.
 The cynical structure of the dance, for example, is a formal expression of this dry humour: the diplomats repeat their routine with total indifference to the real consequences of their decisions.
 The seriousness of their discussion is negated by the music that Jooss chose to accompany this scene: a playful tango.
 He also dressed the characters in masks, which gave them a grotesque look, and created movements that are exaggerations of naturalistic movement, such as gesticulating while talking, or nervously pacing up and down while thinking.

 The costumes and props were chosen for their symbolic qualities: a flag for the hopeful soldier, a red dress coupled with a white scarf for the partisan, or the skeleton-like costume of Death.